 Local, state, and federal agencies spend billions of dollars on goods and services each year.
 That’s a lot of money and a big growth opportunity that is ignored by many businesses.
 Any size business can bid on government contracts.
 Most federal purchases under $150,000 are reserved for small businesses.

-The Idaho Small Business Development Center (SBDC) helps businesses tap into this market through the Idaho Procurement Technical Assistance Center (PTAC).
-Companies can register for the FREE PTAC bid tracking service that tracks local, state, and federal bid opportunities, and alerts companies to those that match a company’s product and service profile.
-SBDC PTAC specialists are available to help Idaho companies access the immense federal procurement market.
+The Idaho Small Business Development Center (SBDC) helps businesses tap into this market through the APEX Accelerator.
+Companies can register for the FREE APEX bid tracking service that tracks local, state, and federal bid opportunities, and alerts companies to those that match a company’s product and service profile.
+SBDC APEX specialists are available to help Idaho companies access the immense federal procurement market.

 • Custom bid notification matches your products/services with state and federal bid opportunities with email notification when a match occurs.